iamprosper/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	The command that adds execute permission to only all subdirectories of the current directory is ``find /path/to/base/dir -type d -exec chmod 755 {} +``

 ##Task 12
-	The command that creates a directory with permissions set initially is ``mkdir -m MODE dirname```
+	The command that creates a directory with permissions set initially is ``mkdir -mMODE dirname```